kwilteam/docs/docs/prerequisites.md

 - An Ethereum compatible Wallet
 - A Kwil database endpoint (see the [links page](./links.mdx) for a list of public endpoints)
-- Testnet tokens from the [Kwil Faucet](<https://faucet.kwil.com>) (if you are using a public Kwil network)
-- A small amount of gEth ([faucet](https://faucet.quicknode.com/drip))

-## Testnet Token Details

-Below are the testnet token details for funding gas costs on the public Kwil network:

-- Network: Goerli
-- Contract Address: 0x123b2cc26f7083c9eB38A9A2015F021dBf6368de
-- Token Symbol: KWIL_BETA_1
-- Token Decimals: 18

 ## Next Steps